China's pandemic Olympics begins, with lockdown and boycotts

 BEIJING (AP) — The country where the coronavirus outbreak emerged two years ago launched a locked-down Winter Olympics on Friday, proudly projecting its might on the most global of stages even as some Western governments mounted a diplomatic boycott over the way China treats millions of its own people.

 Beijing becomes the first city to host both winter and summer Olympic Games.
-And while some are staying away from these second pandemic Olympics in six months, many other world leaders planned to attend the opening ceremony.
-Most notable: Russian President Vladimir Putin, who met privately with China’s Xi Jinping earlier in the day as a dangerous standoff unfolded at Russia’s border with Ukraine.
+And while some are staying away from the second pandemic Olympics in six months, many other world leaders planned to attend the opening ceremony.
+Most notable: Russian President Vladimir Putin, who met privately with China’s Xi Jinping earlier in the day as a dangerous standoff unfolds at Russia’s border with Ukraine.